k8ssandra/management-api-for-apache-cassandra/README.md

 ### OSS Cassandra 4.0.X/4.1.X Ubuntu images

-As of January 14, 2026, upstream Cassandra images have switched from Ubuntu to Debian for thier base image.
+As of January 14, 2026, upstream Cassandra images have switched from Ubuntu to Debian for their base image.
 The upstream project has also rebuilt and published the latest Cassandra releases, as of January 14, which are 4.1.10 and 4.0.19.
 Starting with v0.1.112 of this project, all OSS Cassandra Ubuntu images for versions 4.1.10 and newer in the 4.1.x stream, and 4.0.19 and newer in the 4.0.x stream will actually be Debian based.
-There is no chnage to the RedHat UBI based images at this time, nor are there any changes to Ubuntu based DSE images produced (they are still based on Ubuntu) by this repository.
+There is no change to the RedHat UBI based images at this time, nor are there any changes to Ubuntu based DSE images produced (they are still based on Ubuntu) by this repository.

 ### Java versions in Docker images